Zero-Blocking GETs

 Meanwhile, on the web, a different pattern has emerged.
 Users have subconsciously learned to hesitate before clicking links.
 It’s unpredictable what might happen.
 Will the page simply shift around or will they be disconnected from their task and forced to wait for a new page to load?
 Will the back button return them to where they left off or will they need to scroll around to find it again?
 Will this reset other micro-tasks like form elements or paginated content?
 This lack of predictability has steered the UI used for webapps down a very different path where the web’s best option is to “just scroll more.”
 This is shallow navigation instead of hierarchical navigation.

-The problem is that this path has led to a vicious cycle.
-As webpages become heavier and heavier, GETs become slower and slower which exacerbates the problem with link-hesitation in the first place.
+s become slower and slower which exacerbates the problem with link-hesitation in the first place.
 Some try mitigating this problem by loading partial content asynchronously but that only serves to treat the symptoms, not the cause.
 Not to mention this core issue is only magnified when operating from The Edge.

 The truth is that webapps suffer from shallow navigation.
 It causes users to perceive webapps as somehow always slower, clunkier, and more difficult to use than a native app.
 The only reason shallow navigation tests better with users is because users are loath to ever navigate away from their current page.
-Fixing the root cause so that webapps can perform on the same level as native apps requires fixing the way browsers receive their data – GETs must become instant.
-Much like the “decision velocity” example above, there’s only one way to accomplish this, HTTP must become a reversible protocol.
+Fixing the root cause so that webapps can perform on the same level as native apps requires fixing the way browsers receive their data – GET

 Unblocking the web

-If GETs could feel instant, we’d start to see a shift in webapps’ default design.
+s could feel instant, we’d start to see a shift in webapps’ default design.
 Instead of the shallow-nav, overloaded pages that are typical in web2 apps, we’d start to see the simpler, more approachable deeply-nested hierarchical navigation common to native apps.

 The problem though, is that it’s a fool's errand to merely chase after faster GETs.
 That’s nothing new, we’ve been doing that for decades.
 We’re talking about responding in microseconds or even nanoseconds as if it were static content.
 There’s only one path that can lead us there.